buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 **Creature Type**: Monstrosities

-**Abilities**: The character chooses whether physical Abilities, Defense, Saving Throws are their own or the animal's.
+**Abilities**: The character chooses whether physical Abilities, Defense, Saving Throws are their own or the animal' \*\*s.
 Hit Points remain those of the character.

 **Spells**: You can cast spells in the new form as long as they have only Verbal and Somatic components

 **Equipment**: Magical equipment continues to have effect if possible.
-Armor and Shields apply their magical bonus to the creature's Defense, and any magical abilities can be activated.
+Armor and Shields apply their magical bonus to the creature' \*\*s Defense, and any magical abilities can be activated.

 **Basic rules for transformationEquipment** is absorbed into the new form and cannot be used.
 Magical equipment may function and be used as indicated.